altixco/altixco.github.io/getting_started.md

 ![](/assets/img/rubymine.png)

-Developed by the same company that develop Pycharm, Rubymine is the best IDE for Ruby and Ruby on Rails Development.
+Created by the same company that develops Pycharm, Rubymine is the best IDE for Ruby and Ruby on Rails Development.

 Download Link: <https://www.jetbrains.com/ruby/>